Jewish Center of Lake Huntington

-Jewish Center of Lake Huntington is a historic synagogue located at Lake Huntington in Sullivan County, New York.
-It was built in 1896 as an auto shop and tire vulcanizing garage and altered to its current use in 1936.
+The Jewish Center of Lake Huntington is a historic former synagogue located at Cochecton in Sullivan County, New York, in the United States.

+The former synagogue was built in 1896 as an auto shop and tire vulcanizing garage and altered to its current use in 1936.
 It is a two-story rectangular building, three bays wide and six bays deep.
 The first floor is constructed of brick, with a frame story above.
-The facade is coated in stucco.
+The façade is coated in stucco.

-It was added to the National Register of Historic Places in 2009.
+The former synagogue building was added to the National Register of Historic Places in 2009.